 Taking part in a mentoring scheme is beneficial to everyone involved, and can help to:

 "The whole experience was awesome.
 I had a brilliant mentor, who went out of her way to make sure I achieved my targeted goals.
 My confidence as an individual has improved and I have been able to overcome the fear about facing an interview.
 I will definitely recommend this mentoring scheme to others."

 "It feels really rewarding to have taken part; I felt so uplifted that my mentee thanked me for what they achieved on their journey at university.
 I highly recommend the programme."

 Lisa-Marie Noronha-John, student mentor

-Lucy Jones, Interim Dean of the Faculty of Science, Engineering and Computing, has recently taken on the role of Gender Equality Champion at Kingston University.
+Dr Lucy Jones, Vice Dean of the Faculty of Science, Engineering and Computing has recently taken on the role of Gender Equality Champion at Kingston University.
 As well as contributing to projects such as Athena Swan, Lucy is a strong advocate for the Beyond Barriers mentoring scheme.
 Read more about Lucy's involvement in the scheme as a mentor and champion.

 Read about our 2017 mentee, Thembi Mundanda's experience in the summer edition of Borough Business on page 23.